Yooooomi/your_spotify/LOCAL_INSTALL.md

 - Enable the services and start them with `systemctl --user --now enable mongodb` and `systemctl --user --now enable your_spotify`.
 - The backend should have started up properly.

-## Hosting client

-- Go to the client directory and `yarn` in it
-- Run `yarn build`
-- In the build directory produced, copy `variables.js` into `variables-final.js` and replace the endpoint with the API_ENDPOINT, that is the endpoint of your backend
-- Host the static website in the build directory the way you want, I personally use `serve`

-> Note that you need to redirect all 404 errors to index.html, serve does this by default and there's a .htaccess file for Apache2.